2023 Camping Weeks and Themes

 You won’t because campers don’t carry cash.
 When you get to camp you turn in your money and it’s put in a Tuck Shop account for you.
 Any money left in your account at the end of the week is returned to you in cash.
 Note: If you’re riding the camp bus, $5 of your Tuck Shop money will automatically be saved for your bus trip home.

 Each camper takes a swimming test that determines in which area of the waterfront they are permitted to swim.
-The test can be retaken at any time throughout the week.
+The test can be retaken throughout the week.
 We use a buddy system for safety, which means you’ll have a friend with you no matter where you’re swimming.
 Lifeguards are always on duty when campers are at the waterfront.
+Lifeguards often allow swimmers to wear a life jacket so that they can swim in the deep water with friends even if they didn’t pass the test for that area.

 No – and here’s why…we are so busy at camp with daily activities, mealtimes, worship, playing at the waterfront, enjoying nature and so much more, there’s no time nor need for cell phones!
 As such, cell phones and other electronics are not permitted during the camping week.
 Please leave them at home, or they will be collected at check in, stored securely and returned to you at the end of the week.

 Yes, you may send your child email for a small fee through our website.
 Email is delivered once a day in the form of printed copies; campers do not have email access.
-Click here to register for email – coming soon.
+Login to your camper registration, scroll down, and on the left find “One-way Communication (Emails)”.

 As such, Cherith has a ‘no electronics’ policy and campers are not allowed to have cell phones (or other electronics) during the week.
 You can keep the cell phones at home, or we can collect them when campers check in and return them at the end of the week.
 You can feel free to send a letter or email if you’d like to help make your camper feel connected while they are away.